needle-mirror/com.unity.sentis/Documentation~/models-concept.md

 To deactivate optimization, select your [imported model asset](import-a-model-file.md) then deactivate **Optimize Model** in the [Model Asset Import Settings](onnx-model-importer-properties.md) window.

-## Model performance

-The performance of a model depends on the following:

-- The complexity of the model.
-- Whether the model uses performance-heavy operators such as Conv or MatMul.
-- The features of the platform you run the model on, for example CPU memory, GPU memory, and number of cores.
-- Whether Sentis downloads data to CPU memory when you access a tensor.
-Refer to [Get output from a model](get-the-output.md) for more information.

-[Profile a model](profile-a-model.md) to understand the performance on a particular platform, and check whether your application is CPU or GPU bound.
-If your application is GPU bound, you can run a model on the CPU to offload work from the GPU.

 ## Model inputs

 The input dimensions for a model are either fixed or dynamic.